 Gallery of California

 Discover the Golden State like never before in the Gallery of California Natural Sciences.
-The Gallery features seven places throughout California that depict the state’s diversity of climate, geology, habitats, ecosystems, and wildlife, while exploring current research, contemporary issues of land use, environmental conflict, and conservation projects.
+The Gallery features seven places throughout California: Oakland, Sutter Buttes, Shasta, Yosemite, the Tehachapis, Coachella Valley, and Cordell Bank.
+These places highlight the state’s diversity of climate, geology, ecosystems, and wildlife, while the exhibits explore current research, issues of land use, environmental conflict, and conservation projects.
 Offering a thoughtful and comprehensive representation of the interaction between humans and the natural world, the Gallery features immersive habitat installations, world-class dioramas, and emerging technologies.
 Hear the story of California’s natural world through the voices of local community members and scientists, and discover how you can make a difference.

 Little learners can unleash their curiosity and imagination in the newly created OMCA Kids: Nature Playspace.
 The playspace is focused on the unique needs of children ages 2 to 5, along with their families and caregivers.